Alfredo Di Stéfano: After retirement

-During the 2014 FIFA World Cup semi-final between Argentina and the Netherlands on 9 July, Di Stéfano was honoured with one minute of silence, while the Argentine team wore black ribbons as a mark of respect.

-River Plate and Millonarios organized a friendly match in homage of their former player.
-The match was played on 16 July 2014, at Millonarios' Estadio El Campín.

-In September 2017, a street near Real Madrid's training complex was named after Di Stéfano for the 64th anniversary of his debut.

 Personal life

-Di Stéfano married Sara Freites in 1950; they had six children.
-Sara died in 2005.
-In 2013, Di Stéfano's children won custody of him and his assets in order to prevent his planned wedding to Gina González, his Costa Rican secretary who was 50 years younger than him.

-In 1965, Di Stefano was made the godfather of Quique Sánchez Flores, the son of Di Stefano's then Real Madrid teammate Isidro Sánchez.
+Di Stéfano married Sara Freites in 1950, and they had six children.
+Freites died in 2005.
+In 2013, Di Stéfano's children won custody of him and his assets in order to prevent him from marrying Gina González, his secretary who was 50 years younger than him.
+In 1965, Di Stéfano was made the godfather of Quique Sánchez Flores, the son of Di Stéfano's Real Madrid teammate Isidro Sánchez.